 I am from Soto de Cerrato, a very small village of Palencia, in the interior of Spain, where I developed my love for nature.
 Having clear ─since a little child─ that animal behaviour was what I was most passioned about, I moved from my little village to study biology at the University of Salamanca.
 Soon, Salamanca became my second home, where I stayed many years living, loving, studying and working untiringly, training as a scientist.
 Meanwhile, I visited the most remote islands and climbed the highest mountains of the Iberian Peninsula to study the thermoregulation of the small threatened lizards living there.

 After completing my PhD, I moved to Brazil to continue unravelling how temperature modulates the behaviour of animals.
-Nowadays I live in Campo Grande, Mato Grosso do Sul (Brazil), a beautiful city where macaws, caimans and capybaras share their space with humans, making our days happy.
-Here I teach Animal Behaviour, engage in research, train students and organize many outreach and scientific events.
-I also have the great privilege of doing fieldwork in the Pantanal ─the largest continuous wetland of the World─ a natural paradise where wildlife still bustles almost undisturbed.
+I lived four years in Campo Grande, Mato Grosso do Sul (Brazil), a beautiful city where macaws, caimans and capybaras share their space with humans, teaching Animal Behaviour, researching, training students and organizing many outreach and scientific events at the UFMS.
+I also had the great privilege of doing fieldwork in the Pantanal ─the largest continuous wetland of the World─ a natural paradise where wildlife still bustles almost undisturbed.

 With Homeward Bound I want to gain visibility, knowledge and improve my skills to be an effective leader in my scientific career and to influence decisions aimed at valorising science, protecting nature and empowering women.
 I see my future conducting research to understand animal behaviour and working to preserve nature and end gender inequality.